-Haragatt Rochester peered down the long, straight bridge of his nose to his second born (remarking that the boys nose too, had that peculiar angle to it)
+Haragatt Rochester peered down the long, straight bridge of his nose to his second born (remarking that the boys nose too, had such characteristics)

 It was only then he threw a scowling glance to his second son's crib.
 "Take him" he demanded coldly.

-He remained in the now corpseless room for the entire night
+He remained in the room for the entire night

 Rowan stretched out his stubby arms and slid his little brother clumsily into his hold "he's so small!" he giggled.
 Edward beamed his toothless baby smile at the pudgy young face above his.

-"He is, isn't 'e!" chuckled Mrs Fairfax, bending down to whisper to the young brother "and when he's your age, you'll play together, eh?"
+"He is that!" chuckled Mrs Fairfax, bending down to whisper to the young brother "and when he's your age, you'll play together, eh?"
 Rowan laughed excitedly

-"Put him down son" boomed a voice from the doorway.
-Mr Rochester stood erect in the dark doorway "leave him, son.
-Children are a woman's game" and with that he tugged his eldest son away as Mrs Fairfax took the little one from him.
+"Put him down son" boomed a voice from the doorway where Mr Rochester stood, grave and still.
+"Leave him, son.
+Children are a woman's game" and with that he beckoned his eldest son away as Mrs Fairfax took the little one from him.

 Mrs Fairfax rocked and bobbed the now distressed infant.
 "I've watched a few people grow up, my lad" she said between his gurns and gasps "and you'll be a good 'un!"

 Mrs Fairfax fixed her gazed stare out the window.
 She needed detachment from what she had to say to him.
 She burned to say it, ever since Mrs Rochester passed away on the lad's birthday.

 "Why is the blasted thing wailing!"
 Mr Rochester continued gruffly "I can hear from all over the house!"